christianfosli/christianfosli.github.io/content/posts/2024-data-webapps-with-streamlit/index.md

 ### More

-This was just the tip of the iceberg with regards to data apps on Streamlit.
+This was just the tip of the iceberg with regards to data web apps on Streamlit.
 Hopefully it was useful and/or inspires you to try it out and learn more 😄.